ts-bitcoin/ts-bitcoin/README.md

 ## About

-BitcoinTS is a TypeScript library for Bitcoin SV (BSV).
+TS-Bitcoin is a TypeScript library for Bitcoin SV (BSV).
 It's a fork of bsv v2 which intended to satisfy certain
 goals:

 1. Support ease-of-use by being internally consistent.
 It should not be